rainonej/rock_paper_scissors/README.md

 [ ] Create a Graphical User Interface for the game

-Fixing the old code:
-a) I need to create a seperate file for all the functions
-b) Make sure there is an easy way out from anywhere in the program
-c) I feel like there should be a class here somewhere
-d) I need to create/write some file which stores all the past rock, paper, scissors data

-a)
-Make a RockPaperScissors class which consists of a list of all the elements of the game and all the winning combinations (if two elements aren't in a winning pair then it's assumed a tie, if they are then we check who won).
-It will also have attributes of text that will be spit out at certain times (like the rules of the game or different whatever).
-We should have a player class with a player history, wlt record, and an optional name.
-For now the "AI" will just be a random number generator, but in the future it will be an AI.
-There will There should also be a file thats created/updated everytime a game is finished or the program is editted that keeps the players history and the wlt record.

-Future Ideas for a full game:
-Download player data from 10,000 human games of rock paper scissors.
+[ ] Get sound for the game

-The player fights enemies by playing RPS.
-If you loose a round you loose health.
-The player and the enemy have health bars.
+[ ] Turn this into a 'strategy' and turn based RPG.
+The player and the enemys have health bars.
 Have everything about the game designed to lull the player into a pattern: upgrades to make certain moves stronger or provide more defence, upgrades to make certain combinations even stronger (using rock twice in a row dose double damage the second time), have a count down timer to that there isn't too much time to think each round (this will also make people want to play more rounds), have 8-bit music which provides a different note/sound for each element you choose (also a sound effect for winning or loosing).

-AI Ideas:
-Humans really don't like to give "random" data with too many percieved patterns.
-So they will be more likely to not choose rock after choosing rock 2 or 3 tiems in a row.
-Look for the higher expectation value, not nessisarily the one that will win.
+[ ] The final boss will have learned from the players previous moves and develups a strategy that has a higher than 50% chance of winning.